-- i.
-A WG on transparency, which is co-chaired by the Ministry of Trade and the Turkish Industry and Busiand other issues regarding publication, use of internet, consultations. - coordinates the work on TFA Articles 7 to 10, along with other issues related to customs procedures. - iii.
-Working group on infrastructure and logistics, which is chaired by the International Forwarding and as well as other infrastructure-related problems.
+- A WG on transparency, which is co-chaired by the Ministry of Trade and the Turkish Industry i. and Business Association, is responsible for the delivery of the technical work on the first six articles of the TFA and other issues regarding publication, use of internet, consultations. - ii.
+A WG on customs and international trade, which is co-chaired by the Ministry of Trade and the Union of Chambers and Commodity Exchanges of Turkey, focuses on border-management efficiencies and coordinates the work on TFA Articles 7 to 10, along with other issues related to customs procedures. - iii.
+Working group on infrastructure and logistics, which is chaired by the International Forwarding and Logistics Service, focuses on issues related to transportation, infrastructures at customs bonded areas as well as other infrastructure-related problems.